The S&P/TSX Composite Index is a strong indicator for the Canadian equities market, but how are securities in the index weighted?

 9. Consumer discretionary

-Around 3.5 percent of the index is held by consumer discretionary securities.
-Dollarama (TSX:DOL) represents one of the top constituents in this category.
+Around 3.2 percent of the index is held by consumer discretionary securities.
+Dollarama (TSX:DOL,OTC Pink:DLMAF) represents one of the top constituents in this category.
 The Canada-based company operates discount retail stores and provides a broad range of everyday consumer products, general merchandise and seasonal items, with merchandise at low fixed price points.

 10. Real estate

-The real estate sector occupies 3 percent of the index.
-First Capital Realty (TSX:FCR) is one of the securities involved in this space.
+The real estate sector occupies 2.7 percent of the S&P/TSX Composite Index.
+First Capital REIT (TSX:FCR.UN) is one of the securities involved in this space.
 The company specializes in hybrid properties combining living space with retail and commercial properties.

 This is an updated version of an article originally published by the Investing News Network in 2014.